The Cross and the Switchblade (film): Plot

 The film is based on the true story of David Wilkerson, a small-town preacher who gets caught in the shadows of a crime-ridden neighborhood in New York City.
 Guided by the streetwise Little Bo, David quickly learns about the neighborhood and how to approach the cynical juveniles.
 He encounters the Mau Maus, a gang led by president Israel and his "warlord," Nicky Cruz, and David brings a message of hope to the angry youths.
 David came to New York City from a central Pennsylvania small town with little money, and is put up in a small street chapel owned by Pastor Hector Gomez with a loving family who supports David in his work and offers to help with food and shelter.
-Cruz at first dismisses Wilkerson as a joke, then as a conspiracy to break up the Mau Maus, serving to only intensify his desire to be rid of David.
+Cruz at first dismisses Wilkerson as a joke, then as a conspiracy to break up the Mau Maus, serving to only intensify his desire to be rid of him.

 Nicky's ex-girlfriend, Rosa, asks Nicky to give her some money for her heroin addiction, and he offers to buy her all the junk she wants if she gets rid of Wilkerson.
 She confronts him at the Hector's church, where Hector's wife, Graciela, convinces Rosa to stay with them, while they stand vigil as she goes through difficult withdrawals.
 After Rosa is sober, she tries to convince Nicky that David comes to them out of love, but Nicky becomes more and more frustrated.
 When David tries an attempt to reach out to all gang members in the area through a revival, the sheriff convinces the NYPD not to survey their neighborhood in order to have the gangs think they are being left alone.
 Nicky agrees with Big Cat, the leader of the rival Bishops, that they should rumble at the revival since no one would expect that.
 However, during David's sermon, his message that no one can be labeled and Christ's death on the Cross reaches Nicky, and he stops the gangs from fighting.
 The film concludes by saying that in the question of the Cross and the Switchblade, the Cross proved stronger.

 Nicky Cruz would go on to become an ordained minister, preaching the Gospel due to the initial efforts of David Wilkerson.
 In the end, they start a center called Teen Challenge to support teens.